-The Dissertation proposal is developed in PHS 805: Dissertation Proposal Seminar under the guidance of the Dissertation committee.
+The dissertation proposal is developed in PHS 805: Dissertation Proposal Seminar under the guidance of the dissertation committee.
 By the end of PHS 807: Dissertation Proposal Defense, the student will have successfully created and defended it.
-The Dissertation proposal describes the area of research, the methods that will be used, and the Dissertation's contribution to the field.
+The dissertation proposal describes the area of research, the methods that will be used, and the dissertation's contribution to the field.
 The student needs to demonstrate that they have mastered the substantive content and methods required to conduct the research.
-The Dissertation proposal represents the first three chapters of the Dissertation and must also include references and other back matter as shown below.
-The JCPH Dissertation Template (available via PHS 805) must be used to develop the Dissertation proposal and completed Dissertation.
+The dissertation proposal represents the first three chapters of the dissertation and must also include references and other back matter as shown below.
+The JCPH Dissertation Template (available via PHS 805) must be used to develop the dissertation proposal and completed dissertation.

-As the proposal document serves as the first 2-3 chapters of the Dissertation, depending on whether the student chooses the traditional five-chapter format or "three-article" format.
-The proposal must be properly formatted and contain close to the same level of detail that will be contained in the Dissertation itself.
-No major changes to the process and methods in the proposal are permitted after the Dissertation research begins (see below).
+As the proposal document serves as the first 3 chapters of the dissertation, it must be formatted properly and contain close to the same level of detail that will be contained in the dissertation itself.
+No major changes to the process and methods in the proposal are permitted after the dissertation research begins (see below).
 The proposal is therefore a detailed protocol describing the proposed work exhaustively, with explication of methods sufficient for a replication.